nillnought/javafx-documentation/docs/Player_Interactions.md

 This section will focus on handling player interactions like inputs for movement and collisions between the player and another entity.
 ## Player Movement
 <!-- Handling key presses and clicks -->
-Create a new class in our `com.` folder called "MenuController"
+1. Create a new class in our `com.` folder called "MenuController"

 ![Image Title](assets\PlayerInteractionsImages\newFile.png"ImageTitle"){: .center-image}
-Now, we need to tell our FXML file to use our controller.
+2. Set the FXML file controller to `MenuContoller`
 ```xml title="mainMenu.fxml" linenums="1" hl_lines="7"
     <?xml version="1.0" encoding="UTF-8"?>